Selyss/mind.nvim/README.md

 *A wiki is planned, but for now, you can simply have a look at `:h mind-usage` and `:h mind-commands`.*

+### Important note about versioning

+This plugin implements [SemVer] via git branches and tags.
+Versions are prefixed with a `v`, and only patch versions are git tags.
+Major and minor versions are git branches.
+You are **very strongly advised** to use a major version dependency to be sure your config will not break when Mind gets updated.

+- Major versions always have the form `vM`, where `M` is the major version. — e.g. `v2`.
+- Minor versions always have the form `vM.N`, where `M` is the major version and `N` the minor. — e.g. `v2.0`.
+- Patch versions always have the form `vM.N.P`, where `M` is the major version, `N` the minor and `P` the patch. — e.g.
+  `v2.0.0`.

+**It is strongly discouraged to use `master` as that branch can introduce breaking changes at any time.**

+### Nightly users

+Mind supports nightly releases of Neovim.
+However, keep in mind that if you are on a nightly version, you must be **on the last one**.
+If you are not, then you are exposed to Neovim compatibility issues / breakage.

 # Keybindings

 The user commands defined by Mind are mapped to no keybindings by default.
 However, once you have a tree open,